 When your business needs money for capital investment, employees, marketing and more, what options do you have.
-Free business grants can be one of the most sought-after ways for small businesses to secure the finance they desperately need.
+Free grants for small business are one of the most sought-after ways for small businesses to secure the startup finance they desperately need.
 And, unlike business loans, they don’t accrue interest and the money doesn’t have to be paid back.

-However, generally speaking, free grants for small businesses are not handed out arbitrarily and grant providers are specific about what type of business can apply and what they can spend the money on.
+However, generally speaking, free grants for small business are not handed out arbitrarily and grant providers are specific about what type of business can apply and what they can spend the money on.

 Free Grants for Small Business